 So Terence sent his younger brother to the ballet as a stagehand.
 There, Chris found a passion for stagecraft.
 (If there’s one thing you should know about the Who, it’s their onstage persona.
 They had a theatrical attitude and presentation that imbued the band with a certain defiantly flamboyant aura.)

 One day, these two lads meet in a cafe.
 They hit it off immediately and decide they will manage a music act together and make a movie to document it.
-It doesn’t take long before they discover a fledgling underground rock quartet called the Hard Numbers.
+It doesn’t take long before they discover a fledgling underground rock quartet called the High Numbers.
 Under the management of Lambert & Stamp, the group transforms into the Who.